 One thing that you need to have in mind is that you won’t be able to make everyone happy.
 There will always be a couple of customers that won’t be happy no matter what you do.
 However, don’t let this affect you.
 Take note of their opinion and try to improve the services or products that you are selling.
 If the negative review is online always respond to the review with an online review and apology and an offer to remedy the situation.
 Finally, bury that negative review under a lot of positive reviews!
 Be proactive about asking for reviews; the more the better.

 Measuring results with your financial statements is crucial; they tell a story.
 The story of your recent performance of how much you sold, how much you spent, and how much was left after doing your selling and spending.

 While you may not be an accountant and don’t understand financial statements very well, you want to learn how to read them.
 After all, you need to make sure that you know how much money your business is making and how much it is spending.

-Cash Flow Statement, Balance Sheet and Income Statement
+Measuring Results Using a Cash Flow Statement, a Balance Sheet, and an Income Statement

 The main documents that you really need to understand are the cash flow statement, the balance sheet, and the income statement.
 The cash flow statement will allow you to know how much liquid cash you have.
 The balance sheet is a great tool to see how much you own and how much you owe.
 Last but not least, the income statement will show your profits and losses in a specific period of time.